Using Page Layouts

-Now, whenever Zylker Motors wins a mobile sale potential, a task will be automatically assigned to Charles Stone for him to initiate dispatch.
+Now, whenever Zylker Motors wins a mobile sale deal, a task will be automatically assigned to Charles Stone for him to initiate dispatch.

 RESULT OF THE RULE

-The stage of a potential called Big Deal – April, from the Mobile Sales Layout has been updated to Closed Won.
+The stage of a deal called Big Deal – April, from the Mobile Sales Layout has been updated to Closed Won.

 The task Initiate QA and dispatch is now automatically assigned to Charles Stone.